SU_A_27

 [i] So you already have a real family.

-[i] Nice.
-Maybe we can talk a little about the impact of the flight on your life?
-Is there anything that has changed in your character or in your mentality?
-What exactly is the impact of the flight on your life?
+[i] nice.
+Maybe we can talk a bit about the impact of the flight on your life?
+Is there something that has changed in your character or in your mentality?
+What is the impact of the flight on your life?

 [r] Yes.
-Actually, a lot has changed.
-Yes, because I came from one country to another that is really far away, socially and culturally.
-Especially my… My food has changed completely.
-It’s time to eat so… No. But my food has changed completely.
-In Iraq I ate a lot and very greasy.
+A lot has actually changed.
+Yes because I came from a country to another country that really far from …, social and culturally.
+Especially my … My food has changed completely.
+So it’s time to eat … No. But my food has changed completely.
+Was very greasy in Iraq.
+A lot.
 But now it has changed completely.

-[i] Even when you were a sportsman, did you eat a lot?
+[i] Even if you are a sportsman did you ate a lot?

-[r] A lot!
+[r] A lot of food.
 A lot.
-For sports with us I had to eat 5 or 6 times a day.
-But the large portions.
+For sport with us you have to Eat 5 or 6 times a day.
+But the big food really.
 But here I eat much less.
 That has also changed.
 My mentality has changed a lot.
-I didn’t get to know many new people in the past, but now I do.
-I’ve actually become more open.
-So… Yes, that has a lot of impact on my career.
+I used to make many relationships with new people, but now I did.
+I have actually become more open.
+So … Yes, that has a lot of impact on my career.
 How do you say that?
-I’m actually… My mentality has grown a lot.
-Because I have learned another language.
-Actually I learned two languages.
+I’m actually … My mentality has grown a lot.
+Because I have learned a different language.
+Actually learned two languages.
 Turkish when I was in Turkey and Dutch from the moment I came here.
-So if you’ve learned two languages, you’ll learn more about those cultures and you’ll also learn a lot about those people.
+So if you have learned two languages you will learn more culture, about those cultures and you also learn a lot about those people.
 And your mentality is becoming more and more open.
-And you get more people in your life.
-And yes… You become real… more conscious?
+And you get more people within your life.
+And yes … You really become … more aware?

-[i] Is there anything that changes your values?
-What may not have been so important to you but has now become really important?
+[i] Is there also something that turns into your values?
+What might not be that important to you, but now it is really important?

 [r] Yes.
-So studying.
-When I was in Iraq, I always thought about not studying.
-I thought I would always go to the gym.
-Sport is more important than anything.
+So study.
+When I was in Iraq, I always thought not to study.
+I thought to always work out.
+Sport is more important than everything.
 I didn’t want to study anymore when I was there.
-That’s where I used to go from school to the streets to play.
-To the stadium or to the club to do some sports.
-But now no. Now I really want to study.
-Now I find studying very important.
-That’s a big change in my life.
+There I always went from school to the street to play.
+To the stadium to play, to the club to do something of sports.
+But now, no. Now that I want to study.
+Now I think studying is very important.
+That is very big change in my life.

 [i] And what are you going to study?

-[r] So jobs, vacancies.
+[r] posts, yes, jobs, vacancies.
 So it’s a bit difficult here.
-But I might go to sports and exercise anyway.
+But I might go to sports and movement.
 Or to something with ICT.
-Because when I was in Iraq, I also studied something with ICT.
-And I might want to study it here as well.
-Or maybe I’m going to go even higher to a pharmacy assistant.
+Because when I was in Iraq, I also studied something with IT.
+And maybe I want to study it here too.
+Or maybe I will go even higher to a pharmacist assistant.

 [i] So 3 different things?

-[i] And yes… If there was a possibility to go back and not run away, would you change something or not?
+[i] And yes … If there was a reason, a possibility to go back and not to flee, would you change something or not?
 If you had a chance to do that again?

-[r] If… yes I wouldn’t actually… I didn’t really want to go outside Iraq.
+[r] If … yes I wouldn’t actually … I didn’t really want to go outside Iraq.
 But I was obliged.
-It was like a ”destiny”.
-It was all arranged for me to go to Turkey.
+It was like a destiny .
+Everything was arranged that I have to go to Turkey.
 And then to Greece.
 So I didn’t decide anything.
-That was just… I don’t know by whom but my life is so marked.
-That’s how you have to do things.
+That was just … I don’t know who but my life is so drawn.
+So you have to do that way.
 I didn’t decide to do anything myself.
-That was real… The events came so one after the other.
-So I have to go from Mosul to Baghdad.
+That was really … The events arrived in no time.
+So I had to go from Turkey to Mosul to Baghdad.
 Stay in Baghdad for 6 or 8 months and then go from Baghdad to Turkey.
-Also without reason or without making a decision.
+Even without reason, without decisions, Without making a choice.
 Just go.
 To Turkey.
 Stay there for 6 months and then to Greece.
-In Greece 8 months stay without choice and without making your own decision.
-And then to Bulgaria.
-So that was really ”destination”.
-So that was really not a choice.
-But if I had the choice I would do it too.
+In Greece for 8 months without a choice and without deciding yourself.
+And then come to Belgium.
+So that was really destination .
+So that was real, I really had no choice.
+But if I have the choice, Then I will also do.
 Because yes I see it now.
 Now I really feel better.
-I feel more open.
-I now realize something more about my life.
-What was I supposed to do?
+I’m more open.
+I now realize a little more about my life.
 What should I do?
-What are the chances?
+What should I do?
+What are the opportunities?
 What are the possibilities?
 How can I work?
-I have learned a lot.
-When I was in Iraq, I was always a member of the Iraq team.
+I have learned a lot from here, Belgium, to come.
+When I was in Iraq I was always a member of Team Iraq.
 So I was always one of the best.
-Yes, I got support.
-I don’t like… I didn’t work anything.
-No, I didn’t work.
+Yes I received support.
+I don’t like … nothing worked.
+No not worked.
 I did work.
 But I didn’t need any money.
-I did need it… If I were there, I would just keep on playing sports.
-And I don’t think that’s good for the future.
-Because for the athletics you continue to play sports for 10-12 years.
-But what about after that?
+I had it … If I stay there I wouldn’t just keep exercising.
+And I don’t like that for the future, I mean.
+Because for athletics you stay for example 10-12 years of sports.
+But after that?
 What are you going to do?
-So when I came to Belgium I realized that I did well to come to Belgium.
-Now I realize that I have to work and build my future.
-Not just sports, sports, sports.
-Sport is not everything.
+So when I came to Belgium, I realized that I did well to come to Belgium.
+Now I realize, yes I have to work I have to build my future.
+Not always sport, sport, sports.
+Sport is not always, not everything.
 There are still many things we have to do.
-In the past, my life was always sport.
-I went to sports, I went to sports, I eat for sports, I rest from sports.
-I do everything for sport.
+In the past my life was always sport.
+I went to sports, I come from sports, I’m going to sports, I eat for sports, I rest from sports, I rest for the sport.
+I do everything for the sport.
 That was my life.
-That was a bit of a difficult life because everything was for sports.
-I had to have some rest before the sport.
-I had to sleep at 10 a.m. for the sport.
-I had to… I had to rest from the sport.
-If you do sport, you need to have rest.
-You have to eat well before the sport.
-Everything revolves around the sport.
-So everything was real for the sport.
-I was happy with it but I was actually… my vision was a bit closed.
-It was only focused on sports.
+That was a bit difficult to live because everything for sport.
+I have to have a rest for the sport.
+I have to sleep for the sport at 10 am.
+I have to … I had to rest back from the sport.
+If you do sport you must have a rest.
+You have to eat well for the sport.
+Everything comes into contact with sport.
+So everything was really for the sport.
+I was happy with it but I was actually … My vision was a bit closed.
+It was only focused on sport.
 But now it’s a bit open.
 I see a lot more.
-I don’t even have any… How do you say that?
-I didn’t even have time to go out with my friends.
+I just don’t have … How do you say that?
+I didn’t have time to go with my friends.
 Or something to do with my family.
-Do whatever you want.
-I always wanted to focus on sports.
+Do everything you want.
+I only wanted to concentrate on sports.

-[i] And if you are going to raise your child with what values and stories are you going to raise your child?
-Only with Iraqi or maybe you are going to take something of European values?
+[i] And if, for example, you would raise your child with which values and stories are you going to raise your child?
+Only with Iraqi or maybe you can also take something of European values?
 What are the most important values with which you are going to raise your child?

-Eh I have to teach him two things from Iraq: that he is caring and hospitable.
-Those are two things.
+[r] Eh I have to Iraq learn two things: that they are caring and are hospitable.
+That’s the two things.
 And open.
-Hospitality also means openness.
-So these two things I have to teach him from Iraq.
+Hospitable also means open.
+So that, he has to learn those two things well from Iraq.
 He has to learn a lot from Belgium.
 That he can speak many languages.
-A lot of studying, a lot of… He has to read a lot of books.
-That’s not the case with us.
-With us you just have to watch TV.
+A lot of studying, a lot … Many books have to read.
+This is not the case with us.
+With us you just have to Watch TV.
 But not here.
-Here you have to read a lot.
-Learn a lot.
-Concentrate on the studies.
+You have to read a lot here.
+Lots of learn.
+Concentrate on studying.
 And build new hobbies.
-Hobbies are also important to me.
-Belgians also concentrate on their hobbies.
-I think that’s an advantage as well.
-So I want my son to learn these things from Belgium and from Iraq.
+I think hobbies is also important.
+Belgians also concentrate on his hobbies.
+I also think that is an advantage.
+So I want my son that things about it Learning Belgian and Iraqi community.

-[i] Okay [name] .
-Thank you very much for the interview.
+[i] Okay [name].
+Thank you for the interview.
 That was very interesting.
-I wish you good luck with your future.
+I wish you every success with your future.
 Maybe with your studies and with your work in the future.
-And good luck raising your child.
+And good luck with raising your child.